wangzhecheng/wangzhecheng.github.io/_pages/about.md

 News
 ======

+* **06/14/2023** Our paper on improving grid resilience to wildfires has been accepted by and to appear in Nature Energy.

 * **11/16/2022** Our DeepSolar++ paper is covered by [Stanford News](https://news.stanford.edu/2022/11/16/solar-panels-largely-confined-wealthy-americans/review/).

 * **10/18/2022** Our DeepSolar++ paper is online on [Joule](https://doi.org/10.1016/j.joule.2022.09.011).

-* **10/13/2022** I have successfully [defended](https://events.stanford.edu/event/zhecheng_wang_phd_defense) my PhD thesis!
+* **10/13/2022** Successfully [defended](https://events.stanford.edu/event/zhecheng_wang_phd_defense) my PhD thesis!

-* **08/15/2022** I gave a talk at DOE SETO webinar "Application of Computer Vision to Power Grid Management".
+* **08/15/2022** Gave a talk at DOE SETO webinar "Application of Computer Vision to Power Grid Management".

-* **05/05/2022** I gave a talk on Stanford [Energy Solution Week](https://gef.stanford.edu/energy-solutions-week/program) on "DeepSolar: Spatiotemporal Mapping of Solar Deployment Using Deep Learning".
+* **05/05/2022** Gave a talk on Stanford [Energy Solution Week](https://gef.stanford.edu/energy-solutions-week/program) on "DeepSolar: Spatiotemporal Mapping of Solar Deployment Using Deep Learning".